axelarnetwork/axelar-amplifier/doc/src/contracts/multisig_prover.md

 ```

 1. The Relayer calls Prover to update the `WorkerSet`.
+2. The Prover calls Service Registry to get a `WorkerSet`
-2. Replaces the current `WorkerSet` by saving the new `WorkerSet`.
+3. The current `WorkerSet` in Prover is replaced by the new `WorkerSet`.
-3. The new `WorkerSet` is also saved in Multisig.
+4. The new `WorkerSet` is also saved in Multisig.
+5. The Prover calls Service Registry to get a `WorkerSet`
-4. If a newer `WorkerSet` was found, a `TransferOperatorship` command is added to the batch.
-The new `WorkerSet` is stored as the next `WorkerSet`.
+6. If a newer `WorkerSet` was found, the new `WorkerSet` is stored as the next `WorkerSet`.
+A `TransferOperatorship` command is added to the batch.
-5. The Multisig contract is called asking to sign the binary message
+7. The Multisig contract is called asking to sign the binary message
-6. Multisig emits event `SigningStarted` indicating a new multisig session has started
+8. Multisig emits event `SigningStarted` indicating a new multisig session has started
-7. Multisig triggers a reply in Prover returning the newly created session ID which is then stored with the batch for reference
+9. Multisig triggers a reply in Prover returning the newly created session ID which is then stored with the batch for reference
-8. Prover contract emits event `ProofUnderConstruction` which includes the ID of the proof being constructed.
+10. Prover contract emits event `ProofUnderConstruction` which includes the ID of the proof being constructed.
-9. Signers submit their signatures until threshold is reached
+11. Signers submit their signatures until threshold is reached
-10. Multisig emits event indicating the multisig session has been completed
+12. Multisig emits event indicating the multisig session has been completed
-11. Relayer queries Prover for the proof, using the proof ID
+13. Relayer queries Prover for the proof, using the proof ID
-12. Prover queries Multisig for the multisig session, using the session ID
+14. Prover queries Multisig for the multisig session, using the session ID
-13. Multisig replies with the multisig state, the list of collected signatures so far and the snapshot of participants.
+15. Multisig replies with the multisig state, the list of collected signatures so far and the snapshot of participants.
-14. If the Multisig state is `Completed`, the Prover finalizes constructing the proof and returns the `GetProofResponse` struct which includes the proof itself and the data to be sent to the External Chain's gateway.
+16. If the Multisig state is `Completed`, the Prover finalizes constructing the proof and returns the `GetProofResponse` struct which includes the proof itself and the data to be sent to the External Chain's gateway.
 If the state is not completed, the Prover returns the `GetProofResponse` struct with the `status` field set to `Pending`.
-15. Relayer sends proof and data to the external chain.
+17. Relayer sends proof and data to the external chain.
-16. The gateway on the External Chain proccesses the commands in the data and emits event `OperatorshipTransferred`.
+18. The gateway on the External Chain proccesses the commands in the data and emits event `OperatorshipTransferred`.
-17. The event `OperatorshipTransferred` picked up by the Relayer, the Relayer calls Voting Verifier to create a poll.
+19. The event `OperatorshipTransferred` picked up by the Relayer, the Relayer calls Voting Verifier to create a poll.
-18. The Relayer calls the Voting Verifier to end the poll.
+20. The Relayer calls the Voting Verifier to end the poll.
-19. The Voting Verifier emits event `PollEnded`.
+21. The Voting Verifier emits event `PollEnded`.
-20. Once the poll is completed, the Relayer calls the Prover to confirm if the `WorkerSet` was updated.
+22. Once the poll is completed, the Relayer calls the Prover to confirm if the `WorkerSet` was updated.
-21. The Prover queries the Voting Verifier to check if the `WorkerSet` is confirmed.
+23. The Prover queries the Voting Verifier to check if the `WorkerSet` is confirmed.
-22. The Voting Verifier returns if the `WorkerSet` is confirmed.
+24. The Voting Verifier returns if the `WorkerSet` is confirmed.
 If true, the `Prover` stores the `WorkerSet`.
-23. The new `WorkerSet` is stored in Multisig.
+25. The new `WorkerSet` is stored in Multisig.